macs30123-s23/final-project-drink_more_code_more/README.md

 ## Social Science Significance

 Social media has revolutionized the way we obtain information and shape our opinions (Cinelli et al., 2021), and it also affects our mental health (Braghieri et al., 2022) and behaviors (Kaya & Bicen, 2016).
 As our dependency on social media platforms grows, the effects of information on our cognition, emotions, and behaviors become more significant.
 Reliable, valuable, and trustworthy information should receive more attention, while misinformation diffusion should be interrupted promptly.
 Therefore, to maximize the benefits of high-quality information and reduce the harms of misinformation, it is crucial to understand how the audience engages with the content on social media, that is, information engagement with social media content.

+### Information Engagement

+Information engagement, or content engagement, defined by Schreiner et al. (2019), refers to the quantifiable interaction of individuals with a piece of information without implying any connection to behavior antecedents such as attitudes, behavioral intentions, or even neurophysiological.
+In the context of social media, information engagement is mainly represented as at least one of the following metrics: liking (Swani et al., 2013), sharing (Nelson-Field et al., 2013; Stieglitz & Dang-Xuan, 2013), or commenting on a social media post (de Vries et al., 2012; Stieglitz & Dang-Xuan, 2012; Schreiner et al., 2019).
+The forms of these metrics are platform-dependent.

+### Moral Conviction

+Moral conviction is defined as "the belief that a given attitude is a reflection of one's core feelings or beliefs about fundamental issues of right and wrong" (Skitka et al., 2021).
+Topics such as abortion, capital punishment, gun control, immigration, and same-sex marriage are considered to be associated with strong moral convictions (Skitka et al., 2021).
+Conversely, topics related to personal preferences, such as favorite movies or music, which do not conform to the definition of moral conviction, are regarded with low or no moral conviction.

+Moral conviction is linked to various emotions, encompassing those directly connected to the issue that evokes moral conviction (Skitka & Wisneski, 2011).
+Additionally, it involves self-relevant emotions, such as the anticipation of feeling proud when actively participating in political matters and the anticipation of guilt when failing to do so (Morgan, 2011; Skitka et al., 2017).

+When challenged, these convictions may lead to negative emotions and make it difficult for individuals to consider different perspectives (Zaal et al., 2015).
+Individuals with higher moral convictions were less likely to engage in perspective-taking and showed a reduced willingness to compromise on moral issues (Skitka et al., 2021).
+Conversely, affirmation of these convictions may generate positive emotions that reinforce beliefs and identity, suggesting the possibility that moral conviction may moderate the relationship between emotion and information engagement.

 ## Approaches